ccswbs/snowdrop/site/content/docs/5.1/migration.md

   var dropdown = new bootstrap.Dropdown('[data-bs-toggle="dropdown"]')
   ```

-- `popperConfig` can be passed as a function that accepts the Bootstrap's default Popper config as an argument, so that you can merge this default configuration in your way. **Applies to dropdowns, popovers, and tooltips.**
+- `popperConfig` can be passed as a function that accepts the Snowdrop's default Popper config as an argument, so that you can merge this default configuration in your way. **Applies to dropdowns, popovers, and tooltips.**

 - The default value for the `fallbackPlacements` is changed to `['top', 'right', 'bottom', 'left']` for better placement of Popper elements. **Applies to dropdowns, popovers, and tooltips.**